Malibu (Miley Cyrus song): Commercial performance

 In United Kingdom, the single debuted at number eleven on the UK Singles Chart, becoming her fourth song to peak at this position.
 In Oceania, "Malibu" peaked at number three on the ARIA Charts in Australia and at number four on the Official New Zealand Music Chart.

 Music video

 The music video for "Malibu" was released on May 11, 2017, and was directed by Cyrus and Diane Martel.
-The music video features several shots of Cyrus on a beach with balloons, sitting in front of a waterfall, in wildflower fields, and running with a dog, all while dressed in various white outfits.
+It features several shots of Cyrus on a beach with balloons, sitting in front of a waterfall, in wildflower fields, and running with a dog, all while dressed in various white outfits.
 In the video, she also shows her engagement ring.
-It garnered over 50 million views within its first two weeks.
+The video garnered over 50 million views within its first two weeks.
+As of July 2024, it has over 530 million views.